1. What are the benefits of being a member of TRI-CITY GUN CLUB?

 May vote in club elections, and hold elected office.

-Club members over the age of 65 who have maintained regular membership for 5 or more consecutive years should apply to the EC for a life membership.
+Club members over the age of 65 who have maintained REGULAR membership for 5 or more consecutive years may apply to the EC for a life membership.

-Either type of membership is reduced by $40.00/yr for working 8 hours annually.
+Either type of membership is reduced by $80.00/yr for working 8 hours annually.

-Spouses and children are welcome to join the Club with the primary membership.
+Spouses and Youth below 21 years of age are welcome to join the Club along with the primary membership holder.

-Spousal membership is $25.00 per year and children under the age of 18 are no-cost.
-Over 18 would be normal membership.
+Spousal membership is $25.00 per year and Youth below 21 years of age no-cost.
+Over 21 would be normal membership.

 Effective January 1, 2013 there is a one time $125 initiation fee for all new members joining TCGC on or after that date.